mobert123/athome/README.md

 # athome

-This repository serves the purpose of storing config files and scripts that I use in my home network.
+This repository serves the purpose of storing config files and scripts that I use at home.

 ## Docker Compose